 Structure 50 years

 8.4 In the next five years the main areas of planned component replacement for the association will consist of kitchen replacements and boiler renewals.
-Tenants will be updated on the programme of works for 2021 -2026 in our summer newsletter.
-The anticipated spend on planned component replacement works between 2021 -2025 is approximately £850,000.
+Tenants will be updated on the programme of works each year. .

 8.5 Investment priorities will be reviewed, managed and directed to derive maximum financial and community benefits to ensure we achieve value for money, and may be adjusted accordingly.